yzhanglp/yzhanglp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a third-year student majoring in Computer Science & Mathematics in HKUST.
-My research interest lies in Computer Vision and Machine Learning.
-I am now doing research guided by Chi-Keung Tang and Yu-Wing Tai.
-Feel free to chat if you have similar research interest with me!
+I am a third-year student majoring in Computer Science & Mathematics at HKUST.
+I'm now doing a research Internship at Stanford University with Prof.JiaJun Wu and Postdoc.Elliott Wu.
+My research interest lies in 3D Computer Vision and Machine Learning, specifically, I am now researching on auto rigging and skinning for 3D objects.
+I also did some research on diffusion-based video editing guided by Chi-Keung Tang and Yu-Wing Tai.
+Feel free to chat if you have a similar research interest with me!

 Education
 ======
 * BSc in Computer Science & Mathematics, Hong Kong University of Science and Technology, 2025 (Expected)
-* Exchange (Computer Science), National University of Singapore, 2024 Spring (Expected)
+* Exchange (Computer Science), National University of Singapore, 2024 Spring
+* Summer intern(Computer Science), Stanford University

 Coursework
 =====